kailash-manasarovar/statement/docs/timeline/2025/april.md

 ![Run away!!!](../../content/images/run-away-run-away.jpg)

-- I've documented some of those times: for example when I saw one of them [outside the health food shop](../2023/september.md#rosa-vidal-follows-me-around) sitting with Rosa Vidal on a Sunday evening just before the monk visited, when I saw a different one of them [kerb-crawling outside my house](../2023/october.md#the-trumpet-teacher-drives-past-me-in-his-car) as I was returning home, and when I saw [Bruno waiting for me at the airport](../2023/june.md#sunday-18th-june-alicante-airport).
+- I've documented some of those times: for example when I saw one of the tall ones [outside the health food shop](../2023/september.md#rosa-vidal-follows-me-around) sitting with Rosa Vidal on a Sunday evening just before the monk visited, when I saw one of the thick set ones [kerb-crawling in the violin teacher Ana's car outside my house](../2023/october.md#the-trumpet-teacher-drives-past-me-in-his-car) as I was returning home, and when I saw [Bruno waiting for me at the airport](../2023/june.md#sunday-18th-june-alicante-airport).
 - Apart from Bruno who was clearly about to stake his claim on my considerable savings, they needed to make sure you saw them in person just before or after they came round while you were unconscious and brutalized you sexually.
 - I assume they must have been missing the fear of *aware* rape-victims... so terrorizing in this way was as close to that as they could get because the body always remembers the attacks.
 - Probably the porn-network (local TV channel?) published a "look she's running away again" special scene with silly music right before the sedated-rape live-stream, amiright?